OctopusDeploy/blog/blog/2018-02/security-checkup/index.md

 ## Hardening Your Network

 Do you allow unfettered network access in and out of your Octopus Server?
-Octopus actually uses a small number of well defined network protocols.
+Octopus actually uses a small number of well-defined network protocols.
 We also provide some tips which will prevent attackers from using your Octopus Server as a vector into your network.

 Learn about [hardening your network](https://octopus.com/docs/administration/security/hardening-octopus#harden-your-network).